meghartwick/Population-Adaptations/README.md

 *code for this graphic provide in `heatmap.R` and explained in 'Visualizing the Pangenome'*
 # Introduction

 This is a 'work in progress' pipeline to assemble, annotate and analyze bacterial genomes for evidence of adaptation using a pangenome framework.
 No program installation information is provided but I will link to the programs that are used in this documentation.
 Some scripts are executable and I provide the documentation for their usage below.
-Others are still being developped but they are documented and I will summarize their application clearly.
+Others are still being developed but they are documented and I will summarize their application clearly.
 I'm happy to provide any information and clarify any questions about any of the steps or code.

 ## Assembly and Annotation